sachinsp89/codesnippets/README.md

  For simplicity I have used cookies, please feel free to use any other mechanism or suggest any other improvements.

+ Many other utilites have been added in the same path.

  Thanks.